indusree-27/ece-learning-journey/README.md

 # Hi there, I'm Indusree 👋

-🎓 First-Year Electronics and Communication Engineering (ECE) Student
+🎓 2nd-Year Electronics and Communication Engineering (ECE) Student

 ## About Me
 - 📡 Passionate about Electronics and Communication Engineering